Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- The Rangers have an implied moneyline win probability of 53.5% in this contest.

-- Texas and its opponents have hit the over in 61 of its 126 games with a total this season.
+- Texas has played in 127 games with a set over/under, and have combined with its opponents to go over the total 62 times (62-58-7).

-- In 14 games with a line this season, the Rangers have a mark of 9-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!